zouhir/preact-habitat/README.md

 - 2 ways to passing props from DOM.
 - Multiple rendering options.
 - Light weight ( < 1KB ).
-- Compatible with React widgetes through preact-compat.
+- Compatible with React widgets through preact-compat.
 - In use in high traffic web applications.

 ### Basic Usage Example